Rachael is an Imperial College Research Fellow in the Section for Nutrition Research, Department of Metabolism, Digestion and Reproduction.

 After graduating with a Bachelor of Science with first class Honours from the University of Queensland, Rachael worked as a Research Assistant at the Diamantina Institute/TRI in a laboratory of Dr Fiona Simpson studying EGFR trafficking in squamous cell carcinoma.
 In 2011, she began her PhD in Cell Biology with Professor Pascal Meier at the Institute of Cancer Research, London.
 Here she studied the regulation of cell death and inflammation pathways via post-translational modifications and identified a SUMOylation as a novel regulator of the NLRP3 inflammasome.
-In 2016, Rachael joined the laboratory of Prof. Gad Frankel at Imperial College.
-She uses the mouse pathogen C. rodentium to understand mechanisms driving colitis caused by the human pathogens enterohaemorrhagic Escherichia coli (EHEC) and enteropathogenic E. coli (EPEC) and inflammatory bowel disease.
+As a Research Associate in the laboratory of Prof. Gad Frankel at Imperial College Rachael investigated mechanisms driving colitis caused by gut pathogens and inflammatory bowel disease.

 et al., 2020, Endocytosis Inhibition in Humans to Improve Responses to ADCC-Mediating Antibodies, Cell, Vol:180, ISSN:0092-8674, Pages:895-+